-And the worst thing they’ll say when you continue to have symptoms of a thyroid disorder?
+And the worst thing they’ll say when you continue to have, or suddenly find yourself with, symptoms of a thyroid disorder?
 “It’s not your thyroid.
 Your TSH is normal, and you’re optimally treated.”
-That, friends, is not so… and has lead many thyroid patients on T4-only into continuing agony and self-doubt.

 But there’s even more to the problem: it’s called the TSH lab.